 - Ask them to set up the Boccia Share model on the game field.

-- Have them follow the instructions to write a program that will drive their robot to the Boccia model and activate it.
+- Have them follow the instructions to write a program to drive their robot to the Boccia model and activate it.

 4. Explain (10 Min.)

 - Facilitate a discussion about the key functionalities the robot must use in order to trigger the model to send a cube over the wall.

 - Have each team practice lining up their robot and sending it on a mission to activate the Boccia model.